 For a Web Application Penetration Test, the efforts will vary greatly according to the features available on the application and the technologies on which it was developed.
-For instance, a web application with an authentication feature that also handles credit card payments will require more efforts than an application without either of these features.
+For instance, a web application with authentication features and various user roles that also handles credit card payments will require more efforts than a simple application without authentication or payments.
 An application that offers a variety of non-authenticated and authenticated features might also require multiple phases to ensure that every scenario of exploitation has been tested.

-In some instances, advanced tests such as SCADA / ICS penetration testing might require presence from a specialist on-site to test components and devices which should not be accessible anywhere else.
+In some instances, specialized types of tests such as SCADA / ICS Penetration Testing might require presence from a specialist on-site to test components and devices which should not be accessible anywhere else.
 For example, a pentester might need to be in your facilities to validate that your industrial network is properly segmented and that it cannot be potentially hijacked by malicious actors, both from inside or outside your organization.

 Other factors, such as the state of the targeted system, might also affect the cost of the penetration test.
 For example, an industrial network currently in production which cannot be replicated in a testing environment will require the specialists to be extra vigilant in their approach and in some cases, will force them to use specific techniques that will not compromise the integrity of the system or cause interruptions within the production line, requiring more efforts in the long run.

 The approach used in a penetration test is one of the main factor that determines the time spent on the assessment.
 Automated tests are often seen as a cheap alternative to conduct Penetration Tests, but they are both performed in different contexts and should not be misconstrued as equivalents, as they deliver completely different results.